 Now let’s discuss how…

 Before you read further, a disclaimer.
-This turned into a pretty dense post.
-Lots of science and stuff.
+This is a pretty dense post.
+Lots of science and stuff and geared more for an audience with a science background.
 If its over your head, that’s okay!
-You may just want to wait for PART II where I will establish some take home points.
+You may just want to wait for PART III where I will establish some take home points.

-Also!
-To reiterate…the purpose of my blog posts are to facilitate thought and discussion or perhaps even motivate research to answer the remaining questions on this topic.
+Again…the purposes of my blog posts are to facilitate thought and discussion or perhaps even motivate research to answer the remaining questions on this topic.
 That is all.
-If you think that you have a concussion, GO SEE A DOCTOR!!!
+If you think that you have a concussion, please go see a concussion specialist.

-Below is an over-simplified step-wise version of what happens in the brain following a concussion…
+Below is an over-simplified step-wise version of what we think happens in the brain following a concussion…

 There are several mechanisms underlying the final period of impaired glucose metabolism, including…

 1. Glutamate release → Calcium influx → Impaired mitochondria:

 The glutamate that escaped the cells will activate receptors that cause calcium to enter the cell.
 The now intracellular calcium accumulates in mitochondria impairing glucose metabolism and increasing the generation of reactive oxygen species (ROS).